mazetoken/miners/README.md

 - Download and install [Nodejs](https://nodejs.org/en/)

-- Browse code above and choose the miner e.g. maze-kasumi-bchd-miner.
-Download and unzip the miner to drive C
+- Download maze-kasumi-bchd-miner.zip from this repository and unzip the miner to drive C

 - Go to C://maze-kasumi-bchd-miner and open .env file (e.g. in notepad), paste your WIF and type "yes" in fastmine line.
 Save the file

-- Browse code above and download fastmine.zip file.
-Unzip and paste fastmine.exe to fastmine folder in maze-kasumi-bchd-miner
+- Download fastmine.zip file from this repository, unzip and paste fastmine.exe to fastmine folder in maze-kasumi-bchd-miner

 - Open Windows PowerShell (Windows X) and type: